Enlarged Spleen Self Test

 An enlarged spleen can result in various complications, some of which can significantly impact an individual's health.
 Understanding these potential issues is crucial to manage and prevent them effectively.
 Here are the primary complications associated with an enlarged spleen:

-• Increased risk of infection: The spleen plays a key role in fighting infection and filtering bacteria from the blood.
-An enlarged spleen may become overactive, leading to the premature destruction of blood cells, including white blood cells, which can increase susceptibility to infections.
+• Increased risk of infection: The spleen plays a key role in fighting infection and filtering parasites from the blood.
+An enlarged spleen may become overactive, leading to the premature destruction of too many blood cells, including white blood cells of the immune system, which can increase susceptibility to bacterial infections and parasitic infections.

-• Risk of splenic rupture: An enlarged spleen is more susceptible to rupture, a potentially life-threatening emergency.
+• Risk of a ruptured spleen: An enlarged spleen is more susceptible to rupture, a potentially life-threatening emergency.
 Rupture can occur with minimal trauma and may result in internal bleeding.

-• Anemia and reduced blood counts: As the spleen enlarges, it may trap and destroy more red blood cells and platelets than normal, leading to conditions like anemia (low red blood cell count) and thrombocytopenia (low platelet count).
+• Anemia and reduced blood counts: As the spleen enlarges, it may trap and destroy healthy red blood cells and plates.
+This may lead to conditions like anemia (low red blood cell count) and thrombocytopenia (low platelet count).
 These conditions can cause fatigue, weakness, and increased bleeding risk.

 • Pressure and discomfort: A significantly enlarged spleen can press against other organs, causing pain, fullness, and discomfort, particularly after eating, as the stomach cannot expand fully.